Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Discussion I: Nuclear Charge Radius

-The Fermi parameters and the rms radii listed in the compilation are incorporated in Table~\ref{tab:xray}.
+The Fermi parameters and the rms radii listed in the compilation are also listed on Table~\ref{tab:xray}.
 The Fermi parameter $c$ in the reference~\cite{Fricke1995} seems much higher precision than the present results.
 This discrepancy is due to the different approaches used in the interpretation.
 In our interpretation, two Fermi parameters ($c$ and $t$) are treated as free parameters and determined by the measured X-ray energies including higher transitions.
 In the compilation, $c$ is deduced from only the $2p$-$1s$ transitions with the assumption of the fixed $t$ value as 2.3~fm.
-The fixed $t$ value is an empirical value based on the systematics.
-This assumption corresponds to the projection to the $t$ one-dimensional space at $t=2.3$ in Fig.~\ref{fig:fermi2d}-(b) and leads the extremely small uncertainty.
-It should be noted that no uncertainty for the rms radii is given in the compilation because of the difficulty in the estimation of the systematic uncertainty from the fixed $t$ value.
-Regardless of the different approaches, the rms radii obtained by the present work and the compilation are consistent within our uncertainty.
+This fixed $t$ is an empirical value based on the systematics.
+This assumption corresponds to the projection to the $t$ one-dimensional space at $t=2.3$ in Fig.~\ref{fig:fermi2d}-(b) and leads an extremely small uncertainty.
+It should be noted that no uncertainty for the rms radii is given in the compilation because of the difficulty to estimate the systematic uncertainty from the fixed $t$ value.
+Nevertheless, the rms radii obtained by the present work and the compilation are consistent with our uncertainty.